 9. Add in exercise…

 Yes, there is another way to control your calories: by moving more to burn them off and by building muscle, which boosts your metabolism overall.
 “Exercise will help you reach your goals quicker without starving yourself,” says Eric Emig, personal trainer and founder of Evolution Fitness.
 “You can burn several hundred calories, and eat a little more.
 Or, you can keep the calories the same and be 200 to 300 calories closer to your goal.”
 If you only make changes to what you eat, your body will lose both fat and muscle.
 Which is why strength training is also important to reduce muscle loss.
 “Every pound of muscle helps you burn an extra seven to 10 calories per day,” Emig says.
 “It doesn’t sound like a lot until you gain or lose 20 pounds of muscle.”
+If you’re a fat guy, and want to lose weight, start lifting.

 10. …but don’t become a gym rat overnight